 As identical concerns were raised in Jersey and the Isle of Man, the Crown Dependencies have worked closely together to develop legislation to address the Code of Conduct Group's concerns.
 Representatives from the relevant industry sectors have also been involved to ensure the legislation can work in practice as well as meet the requirements of the EU.

-- The legislation has been designed to address concerns that companies could be used to artificially attract profits that are not commensurate with economic activities and substantial economic presence in Guernsey.
+- The legislation has been designed to address concerns that companies/partnerships could be used to artificially attract profits that are not commensurate with economic activities and substantial economic prescence in Guernsey.

-- With this in mind the legislation requires certain companies to demonstrate they have substance in the Island by:
+- With this in mind the legislation requires certain companies/partnerships to demonstrate they have substance by:

 - the relevant activities being directed and managed in the Island;

-- conducting Core Income Generating Activities ("CIGA"); and
+- conducting Core Income Generating Activities ("CIGA") in the Island; and

-- there being adequate people, premises and expenditure.
+- there being adequate people, premises and expenditure in the Island.

 - These substance requirements apply to the following categories of geographically mobile financial and other service activities (the "relevant activities"), identified by the OECD's Forum on Harmful Tax Practices:

-- Fund Management (this does not include companies that are Collective Investment Vehicles);
+- Fund Management (this does not include companies/partnerships that are Collective Investment Vehicles unless they are a self-managed fund);

 - Financing & leasing;

 - Distribution and service centres;

-- Holding Company (a pure equity holding company); and
+- Holding Body (a pure equity holding body); and

 - Intellectual Property (for which there are specific requirements in high-risk scenarios).